DaveSimoes/React-Tutorial-for-Student/README.md

 Next.js is maintained by [Vercel](https://vercel.com/).
 You can [deploy a Next.js app](https://nextjs.org/docs/app/building-your-application/deploying) to any Node.js or serverless hosting, or to your own server.
 Next.js also supports a [static export](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports) which doesn’t require a server.

+##Next.js (App Router)
+Next.js’s App Router is a redesign of the Next.js APIs aiming to fulfill the React team’s full-stack architecture vision.
+It lets you fetch data in asynchronous components that run on the server or even during the build.

+Next.js is maintained by Vercel.
+You can deploy a Next.js app to any Node.js or serverless hosting, or to your own server.
+Next.js also supports static export which doesn’t require a server.